datasansar/Hacktoberfest2019/README.md

 - Find the Instructions by clicking on the button <pre>START CONTRIBUTING</pre>

-- Read the Instructions and click **Done** at the end to move to the repository or <a href="https://github.com/sdnepal/Hacktoberfest2019">click here</a> to head to the repository.
+- Read the Instructions and click **Done** at the end to move to the repository or <a href="https://github.com/datasansar/Hacktoberfest2019">click here</a> to head to the repository.

 ### 3. Star and Fork this Repository

 - You can star ⭐ and fork 🍽️ this repository on GitHub by navigating at the top of this repository.

-- Here, **sdnepal** holds the hacktoberfest repository, so the GitHub URL for this project is:
+- Here, **datasansar** holds the hacktoberfest repository, so the GitHub URL for this project is:

-> <a href="https://github.com/sdnepal/Hacktoberfest2019" target="blank">https://github.com/sdnepal/Hacktoberfest2019</a>
+> <a href="https://github.com/datasansar/Hacktoberfest2019" target="blank">https://github.com/datasansar/Hacktoberfest2019</a>

 - When you’re on the main page for the repository, you’ll see a button to "Star" and “Fork” the repository on your upper right-hand side of the page, underneath your user icon.